Sunday, July 5, 2026

 • I very much continue to enjoy iced black coffee as my pick-me-up treat.

 • My social life is extremely robust, and the compliments from the folk I'm with at an event seem to flow effortlessly.
-Those unsought compliments are just as enjoyable to my psyche as a sugar-laden dessert used to be, but with no negative downsides.
+These unsought compliments are just as enjoyable to my psyche as a sugar-laden dessert used to be, but with no negative downsides.
 Meaning, ha, my clothes still fit the next morning!

 • I like the way I look now in photographs, so no more agonizing over how to 'hide'.